nextflow-io/nextflow/docs/config.rst

 runOptions          This attribute can be used to provide any extra command line options supported by the ``singularity exec``. noHttps             Turn this flag to ``true`` to pull the Singularity image with http protocol (default: ``false``). autoMounts          When ``true`` Nextflow automatically mounts host paths in the executed container.
 It requires the `user bind control` feature enabled in your Singularity installation (default: ``false``). cacheDir            The directory where remote Singularity images are stored.
-When using a computing cluster it must be a shared folder accessible to all computing nodes. pullTimeout         The amount of time the Singularity pull can last, exceeding which the process is terminated (default: ``20 min``).
+When using a computing cluster it must be a shared folder accessible to all compute nodes. pullTimeout         The amount of time the Singularity pull can last, exceeding which the process is terminated (default: ``20 min``).
 ================== ================